Online unit clustering in higher dimensions: Online Unit Covering in

-Note that the lower bound construction used sequences of integer points (\ie, points in $\ZZ^d$).
-We substantially improve on the trivial $2^d$ upper bound on the competitive ratio of \textsc{Unit Covering} over $\ZZ^d$ (or the $2^{d-1}+\frac12$ upper bound of the greedy algorithm, see Section~\ref{sec:greedy}).
+\paragraph{Upper bound.} We substantially improve on the $2^d$ upper bound on the competitive ratio of \textsc{Unit Covering} in $\RR^d$ (achieved by {\tt Algorithm Grid}) when the input points are in $\ZZ^d$ (or the $2^{d-1}+\frac12$ upper bound of {\tt Algorithm Greedy} in Section~\ref{sec:greedy}).

 The online algorithm by Buchbinder and Naor~\cite{BN09b} for \textsc{Set Cover}, for the unit covering problem over $\ZZ^d$, yields an algorithm with $O(d \log{(n/\opt)})$ competitive ratio under the assumption that a set of $n$ possible integer points is given in advance.
 Recently, Gupta and Nagarajan~\cite{GN14} gave an online randomized algorithm for a broad family of combinatorial optimization problems that can be expressed as sparse integer programs.
 For unit covering over the integers in $[n]^d$, their results yield a competitive ratio of $O(d^2)$, where $[n]=\{1,2,\ldots,n\}$.
 The competitive ratio does not depend on $n$, but the algorithm must know $n$ in advance.
+We remark that \emph{if} the algorithm is allowed to maintain several candidate solutions and return a best candidate at termination (which is customary in data stream models~\cite{LLR18}), then this approach combined with a standard randomized shifting method~\cite{HM85} would yield a competitive ratio of $O(d^2)$.
+However, in the online model we consider here, the algorithm can maintain only one solution, and this approach is no longer viable.

 We now remove the dependence on $n$ so as to get a truly online algorithm for \textsc{Unit Covering} over $\ZZ^d$.
 Consider the following randomized algorithm.

 \begin{quote} \texttt{Algorithm Iterative Reweighing.} Let $P\subset \ZZ^d$ be the set of points presented to the algorithm and $\C$ the set of cubes chosen by the algorithm; initially $P=\C=\emptyset$.
 The algorithm chooses cubes for two different reasons, and it keeps them in sets $\C_1$ and $\C_2$, where $\C=\C_1\cup \C_2$.
 It also maintains a third set of cubes, $\B$, for bookkeeping purposes; initially $\B=\emptyset$.
 In addition, the algorithm maintains a weight function on all integer unit cubes.
 Initially $w(Q)=2^{-(d+1)}$ for all integer unit cubes (this is the default value for all cubes that are disjoint from $P$).